 3.4 Radiation alters the biological behavior of tumor cells and the immune system

 Radiation profoundly influences the biological behavior of tumor cells and the immune system, impacting critical aspects of cancer progression and immune response.
 It affects tumor cell proliferation, often reducing the ability of cancer cells to multiply by damaging their DNA and cellular structures.
-Radiation also influences tumor cells’ invasion and metastasis potential, either by directly impairing their motility or altering the tumor microenvironment to make it less conducive to cancer spread.
+Radiation also influences tumor cells’ invasion and metastasis potential either by directly impairing their motility or altering the tumor microenvironment to make it less conducive to cancer spread.
 Additionally, radiation can modulate cancer-promoting inflammation, either by inducing pro-inflammatory signals that support tumor growth or by disrupting the inflammatory milieu to hinder cancer progression.

 3.5 Radiation effects when combined with immunotherapy

-Radiation may support immunotherapy, making the effect of both treatments more significant than the sum of their impact if used alone.
+Radiation may support immunotherapy making the effect of both treatments more significant than the sum of their impact if used alone.

 Ray-Enhanced Anti-CTLA-4 Immunotherapy Radiation therapy can enhance the efficacy of anti-CTLA-4 immunotherapy, a treatment that blocks the CTLA-4 protein in T cells, thus boosting the immune system’s response against cancer cells.
 The combination of radiation and anti-CTLA-4 immunotherapy has shown promising results, as radiation-induced tumor cell death releases antigens that can further stimulate the immune system [VBPW+15].
 This synergy can improve tumor control and potentially better clinical outcomes than either treatment alone.

 Radiation Combined with Anti PD-1/PD-L1 Immunotherapy Combining radiation with anti PD-1/PDL1 immunotherapy has shown significant success.
-Anti PD-1/PD-L1 therapies block the PD-1/PD-L1 pathway, which tumors exploit to evade immune detection.
+Anti PD-1/PD-L1 therapies block the PD-1/PD-L1 pathway which tumors exploit to evade immune detection.
 Radiation therapy can augment this effect by increasing the immunogenicity of the tumor, thereby making cancer cells more susceptible to immune attack [HXL+21].

 TLR-Mediated Immunologic Effects of Radiation Therapy Radiation therapy can also exert immunologic effects through Toll-like receptors (TLRs), a class of proteins involved in pathogen recognition and activation of innate immunity.
 Radiation can activate TLRs on immune cells, producing cytokines and chemokines that enhance the immune response against tumors.
 This TLR-mediated effect contributes to the synergy between radiation and immunotherapies, leading to more robust anti-tumor responses [WHCI20].